 Cales, Linda June (Olson): Linda June (Olson) Cales was Stacy’s step-mother.
 She was married to Anthony MacKenzie Cales.

 Cales, Yelton: Yelton Cales is Stacy’s brother.
-At the time of Stacy’s disappearance, he was incarcerated in the Western Illinois Correctional Center on charges of aggravated criminal sexual abuse of a minor (the victim was 15, he was 25).
 He is the son of Christie Marie (Toutges) Cales and Anthony McKenzie Cales.
-Yelton was released 6/4/2008.

 Carcerano, Margherita (aka Marge or Margie): Margherita (Margie) Carcerano is the wife of Steve Carcerano.
 She lived two doors away from Kathleen Savio’s home at the time of Kathleen’s death on March 1, 2004.

 Carcerano, Steven: Drew Peterson’s friend and spokesperson.
 He is the husband of Margherita Carcerano.
-He says that he was the first person to find the body of Kathleen Savio on March 1, 2004.
+He found the body of Kathleen Savio on March 1, 2004.
 He lived two doors away from Kathleen’s home at that time.
-He is a mortgage banker/broker.
-He testified before the Grand Jury on November 21, 2007; May 14, 2009.

 Carroll, John Paul: John Paul Carroll is one of Drew Peterson’s attorneys.
 He is also a private investigator.
 In September 2009, Carroll got in trouble with the Attorney Registration and Disciplinary Committee for allegedly holding out on his clients in a murder case after prosecutors offered them a plea deal.
 Carroll was not involved in Peterson’s 2012 trial for murder but afterwards filed a motion (with Atty Michelle Gonzalez) on Peterson’s behalf claiming ineffective assistance by attorney Joel Brodsky.